gopro/labs/docs/control/extensions/README.md

 - **TCAL=milliseconds** <span style="color:steelblue">**NEW**</span> - Timecode CALibration, help to increase the precision of setting timecode via QR Code.
 The milliseconds can be positive or negative as needed.
 ![SPED.jpg](SPED.jpg)
 - **WAKE=1** - This will make the camera wake on any power addition, but only if there is a delay action pending (determined by a delay.txt file in the MISC folder, created automatically with wake timer events.)
 Inserting a battery or the connection of USB power, will boot up the camera to continue a script after a power failure.
 With some experimentation, this may be used to improve very long time-lapse reliability, by cycling USB power every 24 hours -- reseting the camera to restart scripts.
-- **WAKE=2** - (HERO8/10 only) Same as WAKE=1, expect it will ignore any pending actions, and wake of any power addition.
+- **WAKE=2** - (HERO8/10 only) Same as WAKE=1, except it will ignore any pending actions, and wake of any power addition.
 This is useful with combined with a boot command.

 ### **HERO9/10 and Bones cameras** - Audio and MediaMod extensions